 \section{Spin-orbit coupling model}

 Following Ref.~\cite{Bogan2018}, we assume that the orbitals are centered at each dot and can be expressed by Gaussian waves as

 where $l$ is the extent of the wave function and $d$ is the distance between the dots on the $x$ axis.
-Using the wave functions we can write the tunneling matrix element
+Using the wave functions defined above, we can write the tunneling matrix element as

 where we have introduced the magnetic length $l_B = \sqrt{\frac{\hbar}{m\omega_c}}$, with $\omega_c = \frac{eB}{mc}$ the cyclotron frequency.
-For the parameters used in this Letter, we have $l_B \gg d$, so we can neglect the term that goes as $d/2l_B^4$.
+For the parameters used in this work $l_B \gg d$, so we can neglect the term proportional to $d/2l_B^4$.
 Note that the matrix element is complex, then $\lambda_2 = \abs{\lambda_2}e^{i\vartheta}$.
-We find that the spin-flip tunneling rate phase does not play an important role, so we set $\vartheta = 0$.
-In an experimental setup, it is reasonable to assume that both spin-conserving and spin-flip tunneling terms are proportional to each other $\lambda_2 = x_\text{SOC}t_N$, where $x_\text{SOC}$ is a constant \cite{Stepanenko_2012,Mutter2021}.
-The value of $x_\text{SOC}$ is given by the experimental device fabrication parameters, such as the distance between dots or the heavy hole effective mass.
-However, because of the Rashba SOC, the parameter constant can also be tuned by means of applied electric fields.
+We find that the spin-flip phase does not play an important role in the main results of the work, so we set $\vartheta = 0$.
+Also, we assume that both spin-flip and spin-conserving tunneling terms are proportional to each other $\lambda_2 = x_\text{SOC}t_N$, where $x_\text{SOC}$ is a constant \cite{Stepanenko_2012,Mutter2021}.
+The value of $x_\text{SOC}$ is given by the experimental device fabrication parameters, such as the distance between dots.
+In the presence of Rashba SO interaction, the parameter $x_{\mathrm{SOC}}$ can also be modified by electric fields.